 During development, you will eventually want to deploy your solution to a production-like environment, to verify that everything works.
 In reality, you normally plan already from start how the website will be deployed, maintained, and hosted.
 Cloud-based options are great for optimizing resource usage.
 Depending on the choice for hosting and maintenance for the site, specific development considerations may apply.
 See Planning deployments.

-- Cloud-based - deploy to Episerver Digital Experience Cloud (DXC) Service.
+- Cloud-based manged service.
+Deploy to Episerver Customer-Centric Digital Experience (DXP).

 Deploying to Azure Web Apps

 In this scenario you deploy your site to an environment based on Microsoft Azure cloud components.
 Prior to deploying your site, you need to create and configure the various Azure components needed, including a Web App, an SQL Database, a Service Bus, and a BLOB storage.

 See Deploying to Azure Web Apps how to do this.

 Cloud-based solutions are powerful when scaling for site availability.
 However, managing the required components can be quite challenging.
 With Episerver DXP, you let Episerver manage the cloud components for you.
 You can choose to either deploy yourself through the Episerver self-deployment portal, or let Episerver do the deployment.

 You can also run your site "non-cloud" using Microsoft IIS and Windows/SQL Server.
 As a first step when moving towards a production-like environment, you can set up a local environment with IIS and deploy to that, to get an understanding of how it works.
 Moving to a full version of IIS also requires enabling of some features.